-The last time Artie had been to Spain, there was a lot of explaining to do.
+The last time Artie was in Spain, there had been a lot of explaining to do.
 Sadly, since he didn’t speak a blessed word of Spanish, the explanations went mainly unnoticed — but not before he was thrown in the local jail to await translation.
 It was unclear if he had meant to offend the mayor’s wife, or just ask for directions to the closest restaurant, but the authorities were going to get to the bottom of it if it meant that poor Artie would have to cool his heels behind the cold bars of justice for a week or two.
 It’s not that it was hard to find someone who spoke English in the tiny village where he’d fallen upon such unfortunate times, but it was hard to find someone who would do so for the paltry US $3.48 that was left in his socks after the gendarmerie had rolled him for the wallet that used to be in his back pocket.
 He was too poor for anyone to volunteer a translation that might further disturb the authorities (and land them in the spot where he found himself), and too rich for most people in this dusty backwater to feel very sorry for him.

 Artie had to agree to himself (the only other person who was really listening) that this was not the best vacation, ever.
 He probably should have retraced his steps and tried another destination when it was clear that the elevator had dropped him off in 1927 instead of 1972.
 He didn’t have the best relationship with machines in the first place, but there wasn’t much he could do since the Operator had passed away two months ago after 93 years of dedicated service.
 He had read the weighty manual cover to cover, but thousands of pages of smudged diagrams and arcane equations had slid right off of any attempted learning curve like a truckload of anvils flying over the mountain path to fabled Olympus.
 Honestly, he didn’t know what the hell he was doing.
 Punching in seemingly random numbers and pulling levers on the apparatus often surprised him by responding with any sort of accuracy; it happened just often enough to give him the confidence he needed to truly fail.
 This Spain situation, he grimly admitted to himself, might be his most radical failure so far.